decembersnow1234/git_repo_sufficiency_policy/README.md

 ## 2_policy_clustering - Clustering process of the policies.

-This code permits the culstering of policies.
+This code allows the culstering of policies.

 It uses Sentence BERT as an embedder and HDBSCAN as a clustering algorithm.
 - Sentence BERT is a Python module for accessing, using, and training state-of-the-art text and image embedding models.
 It can be used to compute embeddings using Sentence Transformer models (quickstart) or to calculate similarity scores using Cross-Encoder models.